RAIDERMAN69XX/scripts/letsencrypt/README.md

 ### Step 4

-Make sure the NginX is correctly configured.
+Make sure nginx is correctly configured.

 * `server_name` should contain all the server names to be verified.